KhyeLerk/testAdes1/worksheets/wireframes/basic_frontend_data_viewer.md

 1. Advanced filter for accurate search of data.
 2. Showing total number of rows can be useful for some instance.
-3. Pagination tool meets requirement
+3. Pagination tool meets requirement.
 4. Amount of rows shown per page can be manipulated which can be useful to show more data.
 5. Sorting by columns can be useful for looking at data.
 6. Multiple search options to search by multiple attributes.